Car warranty vs. car insurance

 |Vehicle age and mileage restrictions|

-|Average costs||$1,000 to $2,000 (per year)||$1,000 to $3,000 (total)|
+|Average costs||$1,000 to $4,000 (total)||$800 to $3,000 (per year)|

 What to know about car warranty coverage

-On the opposite end, an exclusionary warranty covers everything except for specific items listed in the contract.
+On the opposite end, “exclusionary” warranties cover everything except for specific items listed in the contract.
 This is considered one of the most comprehensive types of coverage — it's easier to list what isn't covered rather than what is covered.

 - Wrap policy: A wrap warranty protects what isn’t covered by a powertrain warranty.
-It extends the time of the bumper-to-bumper coverage (which includes repairs for everything on the vehicle except things that wear out with time, like brakes) so that it lines up with the length of the powertrain warranty.
+It extends the time of the bumper-to-bumper coverage (which includes repairs for everything on the vehicle except parts that wear out with time, like brakes) so that it lines up with the length of the powertrain warranty.